owengaspard/reddit-bot-docs/installing-playwright.md

 ---
-description: The playwright is an API to automate browsers like Chrome, and Firefox. etc...
+description: Playwright is an API to automate browsers like Chrome, and Firefox. etc...
 ---

 # Installing playwright